 The business activities of Siemens Bank are largely refinanced by deposits and equity.
-Here, 12 % (previous year: 13 %) of the recorded business volume of Siemens Bank is financed by equity.
+Here, 12% (previous year: 13%) of the recorded business volume of Siemens Bank is financed by equity.
 Siemens AG as the sole shareholder of Siemens Bank has paid in a share capital of €5,000 thousand (previous year: €5,000 thousand) and capital provisions in the form of other payments into equity amounting to €995,000 thousand (previous year: €995,000 thousand).
-In fiscal 2020, the Siemens Bank management also newly allocated €25,000 thousand to the fund for general banking risks pursuant to section 340g HGB in order to further strengthen the Bank's capital base.
-Although by far the largest proportion of deposits is made by Siemens AG and its subsidiaries, Siemens Bank also holds deposits of customers from outside the Group.
-However, Siemens Bank does not accept retail banking deposits.
-Where deposits are used directly for the purpose of funding the lending business, they are matched as far as possible with the lending currencies, in accordance with the expected repayment profiles so that the exposure of Siemens Bank to currency and maturity transformation risk is very limited.
+In the 2020 fiscal year, the Siemens Bank management also newly allocated €25,000 thousand to the fund for general banking risks pursuant to section 340g HGB in order to further strengthen the Bank's capital base.